IBM-Cloud/tekton-toolchain/lab3-workspaces/README.md

 ## Trigger Template

 The trigger template will create a PersistentVolumeClaim (PVC) and a PipelineRun with a workspace that uses the workspace.
-Notice that \$(uid) is used to create a unique id for the PVC adn workspace.
+Notice that \$(uid) is used to create a unique id for the PVC and workspace.

 ```
 apiVersion: tekton.dev/v1alpha1